reveal/revealjs.com/src/math.md

 ## Markdown

-If you want to include math inside of a presentation written in Markdown you need to wrap the formula in backticks.
-This prevents syntax conflicts between LaTeX and Markdown.
-For example:
+To include math inside of a presentation written in Markdown, wrap the equation using one the available math delimiters like `$$`:

 ```html
 <section data-markdown>$$ J(\theta_0,\theta_1) = \sum_{i=0} $$</section>